What is Group Therapy?

 In individual therapy, by its nature, a person only can get feedback from one person.
 Some of the power of group therapy comes from receiving frank, helpful feedback from several people.
 It is an opportunity to discuss topics that would not be acceptable in “polite company.”
 In a process group a large focus in on the “here-and-now” experience of the group members.
 Members are encouraged to share their feelings and thoughts as they come up in therapy.
-This gives members the opportunity to see how they are coming across and if they are effectively communicating.
-In everyday life, rarely do we get a chance to know how something we have said truly effects someone.
-In a process group this kind of direct communication is encouraged.
-It is not uncommon for someone to say something to the effect of “when you told the group about your wife, I felt sad for you and angry with her.”
+This allows members to see how they are coming across and if they are effectively communicating.
+In everyday life, rarely do we get a chance to know how something we have said truly affects someone.
+In a process group, this kind of direct communication is encouraged.
+It is not uncommon for someone to say something to the effect of “When you told the group about your wife, I felt sad for you and angry with her.”
 This kind of direct feedback also provides members with an opportunity to not only learn about themselves but also work on changing the way they communicate and relate to others.
 Group counseling can provide a safe environment to experiment with other ways of communicating.

 Benefits of a Process Group

 Irving Yaolom, an expert in the field of Group Psychotherapy summarizes the benefits of group therapy in a few main categories.

 Installation of Hope – Members report being more hopeful about the potential for improvement in their struggles and issues as a result of group therapy.

 Universality –Understanding that everyone suffers and members are not alone in their struggles.

 Altruism – A sense of helping others that can bolster healthy self-esteem and interpersonal confidence.
 Also, the opportunity to use one's struggles as experience to help and connect with others.

 Catharsis – Sharing and experiencing feelings with others itself is a powerful release.